metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `ca_cert` (String) The PEM encoded CA certification file path, used to verify client certificates,applicable when 'protocol' is 'https' and 'use-ssl-client-authentication' is 'true'(default '/var/run/secrets/kubernetes.io/serviceaccount/service-ca.crt' for OpenShift).
+- `ca_cert` (String) The PEM encoded CA certification file path, used to verify client certificates, applicable when 'protocol' is 'https' and 'use-ssl-client-authentication' is 'true' (default '/var/run/secrets/kubernetes.io/serviceaccount/service-ca.crt' for OpenShift).
-- `client_principal` (List of String) The principal(s) which must be given in a client certificate to allow access to the Jolokia endpoint,applicable when 'protocol' is 'https' and 'use-ssl-client-authentication' is 'true'(default 'clientPrincipal=cn=system:master-proxy', 'cn=hawtio-online.hawtio.svc' and 'cn=fuse-console.fuse.svc' for OpenShift).
+- `client_principal` (List of String) The principal(s) which must be given in a client certificate to allow access to the Jolokia endpoint, applicable when 'protocol' is 'https' and 'use-ssl-client-authentication' is 'true' (default 'clientPrincipal=cn=system:master-proxy', 'cn=hawtio-online.hawtio.svc' and 'cn=fuse-console.fuse.svc' for OpenShift).
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `discovery_enabled` (Boolean) Listen for multicast requests (default 'false')
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
-- `extended_client_check` (Boolean) Mandate the client certificate contains a client flag in the extended key usage section,applicable when 'protocol' is 'https' and 'use-ssl-client-authentication' is 'true'(default 'true' for OpenShift).
+- `extended_client_check` (Boolean) Mandate the client certificate contains a client flag in the extended key usage section, applicable when 'protocol' is 'https' and 'use-ssl-client-authentication' is 'true' (default 'true' for OpenShift).
 - `host` (String) The Host address to which the Jolokia agent should bind to.
-If ''*'' or ''0.0.0.0'' is given,the servers binds to every network interface (default ''*'').
+If ''*'' or ''0.0.0.0'' is given, the servers binds to every network interface (default ''*'').
-- `options` (List of String) A list of additional Jolokia options as definedin https://jolokia.org/reference/html/agents.html#agent-jvm-config[JVM agent configuration options]
+- `options` (List of String) A list of additional Jolokia options as defined in https://jolokia.org/reference/html/agents.html#agent-jvm-config[JVM agent configuration options]
 - `password` (String) The password used for authentication, applicable when the 'user' option is set.
 - `port` (Number) The Jolokia endpoint port (default '8778').
 - `protocol` (String) The protocol to use, either 'http' or 'https' (default 'https' for OpenShift)